erenaktuerk/Banking-Analytics-Warehouse/README.md

-Running dbt
+Running the Project

-Run the following commands inside the banking_dbt directory:
+All dbt commands should be run inside the banking_dbt directory:

-dbt debug               # Validate connection and config dbt run                 # Execute data transformations dbt test                # Run data quality tests dbt docs generate       # Generate documentation site dbt docs serve          # Serve documentation locally
+dbt debug               # Validate Snowflake connection and dbt config dbt run                 # Execute data transformation models dbt test                # Run automated data quality tests dbt docs generate       # Generate documentation site including data lineage graph dbt docs serve          # Serve the documentation locally at http://localhost:8080

 ⸻

-Contribution Guidelines
+Development & Contribution Guidelines

-Contributions are welcome!
-Please adhere to the following:
+Contributions and improvements are welcome!
+Please follow these guidelines:
-	•	Use descriptive commit messages following conventional commits.
+	•	Use clear, descriptive commit messages following conventional commit standards.
-	•	Write modular and well-documented dbt models.
+	•	Write modular, maintainable, and well-documented dbt models.
-	•	Add tests for any new transformations or schema changes.
+	•	Add appropriate schema and data tests for any new transformations or model changes.
-	•	Keep sensitive information (e.g., credentials) out of the repository.
+	•	Exclude any sensitive information such as passwords or personal data from commits.
-	•	Follow PEP8 for any Python code and maintain consistent formatting.
+	•	Follow consistent code formatting and PEP8 standards for any Python scripts or macros.
+	•	Document architectural decisions and rationale to support team knowledge sharing.

 ⸻

 Contact & Support

-For questions or support, please open an issue or contact:
+For questions, feature requests, or support, please open an issue or contact:

 Eren Aktürk
 Email: eren.ak@example.com